CGCL-codes/Libdroid/README.md

 1.4 Libdroid
 -------
   This part contains common Android system libraries that may be used by offloaded codes.
+It is also packaged into unikernel image along with DynamicLinker at compile-time.